Shortwave broadband antenna: Examples

 also called a multi-dipole, is a common dipole variant that has several dipole arms of different lengths radiating from the combined antenna's central connection point (⪫⪪ ⫸⫷) resembling a "bow-tie" antenna.
 The basic idea is that the feed current naturally flows mostly into whichever piece of wire offers the lowest impedance (best match) at the frequency being fed, and the lengths of the fanned dipole sections are specifically selected for a set of desired frequencies.

 The multiple dipoles make the combined antenna wider-band than a simple two-arm dipole; the wires spreading from the bow-tie feedpoint are connected in matching pairs, each pair a different length, give the dipole a wider range of resonances.
 If the several dipole pairs are near the same length, the antenna will show a continuous range of matched-impedance frequencies wider than any one dipole.
-If the dipole pairs' lengths have wider size differences, the fan dipole will show multiple distinct resonant frequencies, at least one resonance for each pair.
+If the dipole pairs' lengths have wider size differences, the fan dipole will show multiple distinct resonant frequencies, with at least one extra resonance for each additional pair.